lferenczi/gradle-env-plugin/README.md

 This two missing feature lead to the implementation of this plugin.

+## Release notes

+### Version 1.2

+- Hierarchical configuration

+The plugin now has the ability to merge configuration with parent project's configuration (in a multi-project build).
+This way configuration can be split to multiple config.gradle files, one for each sub-project.
+Merging is recursive, it's allowed to have many levels of sub-projects.

+- FIX: config file path is now more precise

 ## Usage

 Create a file called `config.gradle` in your project root: